creek-service/aggregate-template/README.md

 Click the [Use this template][useThisTemplate] button above and [initialize your repo](#initialize-your-repo) for the quickest method of getting started with Creek microservices.

+A Creek 'aggregate' is a repository containing a logical grouping of microservices that, collectively, provide some business function.
+While the services within an aggregate can interact in what ever ways they need, an aggregate defines an [api](api) by which other aggregates can interact with it. i.e. An aggregate is a level of abstraction above a single service.
+Large organisations may choose to create additional layers of abstraction by creating aggregates or aggregates.

 Your new repo will contain the following features:

 * A bare [Kafka Streams][kafkaSteams] microservice, utilising [Creek](https://www.creekservice.org).